veltzer/demos-orc-k8s/exercises/02_run_first_public_image/exercise.md

-# Deply first public image
+# Deploy first public image

 * create a `deployment.yaml` file to deploy standard nginx on your cluster
 * deploy on your cluster using: